 What Classes may be Contracted?

 With the approval of the course instructor, almost any academic class can be contracted for Honors credit.
-Students are encouraged to consider two factors when deciding on an Honors Contract: (1) Interest in the subject matter, since they'll be doing extra research and writing, and (2) an ability to do well in the overall class, since a grade minimum is required to earn Honors credit.
+Students are encouraged to consider two factors when deciding on an Honors Contract: (1) Interest in the subject matter, since they will be doing extra research and writing, and (2) an ability to do well in the overall class, since a grade minimum is required to earn Honors credit.

 In all cases, the course professor is free to decline allowing a contract in his or her class.
 Students should thus be prepared to complete an Honors Contract in another class or pursue credit through alternate means (film or book club, etc.) in these cases.